 Neither one of us had ever been to a midnight premiere before.
 This could be something fun and different to do for her birthday.
 I have witnessed so many people incredibly excited for the release of a movie that they were willing to forgo sleep just to see it at midnight.
 I admit, for the first time ever I shared this same excitement for The Hobbit.
 I knew going to work the next day was going to be tough but I felt up to the task.
 I purchased two tickets for the 3D version of The Hobbit a week before the premiere.
 My daughter is a night owl so her being awake was not an issue.
 My getting sleep before the movie was going to be the real issue because I too am a night owl, although reluctantly, in my old age.

-My daughter diverts my focus and directs me to the correct theater.
-It is sort of crowded but there are still great seats to be had.
-We sit in the middle of the theater on the right hand side.
-All of a sudden I become horrified.
-I have been limited to only wearing my glasses since being the genius I am, I managed to scratch my cornea when removing my contact the Saturday before resulting in my first trip to the ER in almost ten years.
-It was still healing.
+My daughter diverted my focus and directed me to the correct theater.
+It was sort of crowded but there were still great seats to be had.
+We sat in the middle of the theater on the right hand side.
+All of a sudden I became horrified.
+I had been limited to only wearing my glasses since I scratched my cornea when removing my contact the Saturday before.
+That resulted in my having to go to the ER.
+It was my first trip to the ER in almost ten years.
+My eye was still healing.
 I bought tickets to the 3D movie.
 How am I going to wear the 3D glasses and see the movie?
-My daughter senses my distress and asks what has me so perplexed.
+My daughter senses my distress and asked what had me so perplexed.